Title: Visitors To A Gallery - Referential Self, Embedded. 2004 +

 Contexts: Visitors in any of the galleries and all spaces in the building can appear inside the artwork at any time.
-In this way Stanza creates a parallel universe what he calls " a parallel reality".
-The gallery become a panopticon a surveillance space of the live breathing data "The Visitors To A Gallery".
+In this way I create a parallel universe what I call a parallel reality.
+The gallery becomes a panopticon, a surveillance space of the live breathing data with "The Visitors To A Gallery".
 Though I have indicated that visitors can be thought of units of data, it is also possible to “re-mediate” the body in the data space in order that a new, emergent, social space is created.
 New technologies will monitor the space to track public interactions and provide “interpretative” and the cluster of visitors within the gallery.

-Visitors to a Gallery- referential self, embedded uses custom made electronics and sonar sensors which are placed on the gallery floor to create the installation in the space.
+"Visitors to a Gallery", uses custom made electronics and ultrasound sensors which are placed on the gallery floor to create the installation in the space.
 Visitors to the main gallery control the CCTV feeds by their own movement in the space.
-The piece becomes a semi performative controlled system.
-The proximity to the main ultrasound sensors affects the aesthetic of the image.It become a responsive installation.
+The artwork becomes a performative and interactive controlled system.
+The proximity to the main ultrasound sensors affects the aesthetic of the image.
 The visitors act as an intervention in the the gallery space and become embedded in the artwork.